jcbrand/backbone.vdomview/README.md

         }
     });

+### The renderHTML method

-One important difference between Backbone.VDOMView and Backbone.View that should be noted is that `renderHTML` should include the root element of the view.
+One important difference between `Backbone.VDOMView` and Backbone.View that should be noted is that `renderHTML` should include the root element of the view.